ngshaohui/BusArrivalBot/storage/DB.md

 ### Table: `saved_stops`

-The column `busses` shall be a comma separated list of service numbers.
+The column `bus_stop_codes` shall be a comma separated list of service numbers.

 ## Init commands